docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.md

 For example, if you set it to: `<FolderDisplayPath>System Presets/Image Sequence/PNG</ FolderDisplayPath>` then AME will display the preset in the `System Presets > Image Sequence > PNG folder`.

-It is essential to use: “System Presets/xxx/” where the xxx must be any of the existing main categories (use the English name for this).
+It is essential to use: "System Presets/xxx/" where the xxx must be any of the existing main categories (use the English name for this).
 Only one level below can you can create a custom-named folder.
-If the folder doesn’t already exist, it will be created.
+If the folder doesn't already exist, it will be created.

 The Preset Browser data is cached in a file at: `[User Folder]\AppData\Roaming\Adobe\Common\AME\[version]\Presets\\ PresetTree.xml`